kleinschmidt/StreamModels.jl/DESIGN.md

 1. Eval deferred terms based on data schema.
 This might require updating the schema with, e.g., levels of categorical variables or min/max for splines.
    But we can get the _types_ of terms to be constructed before that.
+2. Given the term types, we then can update the schema (potentially doing a sweep through the data).
+3. Then, given schema, we can instantiate the concrete terms: iterate over terms,

 1. Pull out types of data needed.